esmuigors2/Prep2Cry/README.md

      export CRYVAR_FXLDIR CRYVAR_BSDIR CRYVAR_TMPLDIR

 ## Usual workflow
+### 1. Structure preparation
-1. (If You don't have a .GUI file from a previous run of CRYSTAL which would be used, ) **on the machine containing the CIF/XYZ file** launch:
+(If You don't have a .GUI file from a previous run of CRYSTAL which would be used, ) **on the machine containing the CIF/XYZ file** launch:

         prep2cry.sh CIFNAME.cif      # or:  prep2cry.sh XYZNAME.xyz

 This will return the first part of the pre2crys command, containing:
 - -g : space group (number according to ITC) – for molecules, only C<sub>1</sub> is currently supported
 - -l : for CIF files – lattice constant OR constants separated with number sighns (#); e.g., "a#b#c#α#β#γ" as a general example for triclinic structure, or "8.5732#12.9668#7.2227#90.658#115.917#87.626" for <a href="http://www.crystallography.net/cod/1529639.cif">microcline</a>
 - -n : number of elements in the compound
 - -w : Wyckoff positions of the elements within the cell (fractional XYZ coordinates) – for CIF files; XYZ coordinates of atoms within the molecule – for XYZ files

 Like this:

       pre2crys -g 225 -l 5.463209 -n 2 -w "20 0 0 0#9 0.25 0.25 0.25#"

 The Wyckoff positions are given in a single line where the hash substitutes for the newline.
 Otherwise they are just as in the input file.

 **Attention!** If the input is longer than 4096 symbols, You will have to modify it later, specifically regarding Wykoff positions

 **Site-specific basis sets**

 **If** You want to define specific basis set for a site position, please prefix the corresponding atom number with 1, 10, 100, …

 **If** You want to define a specific ECP for a site position, please prefix the corresponding atom number with 2, 3, 4, …

+### 2. Go to cluster
-3. Then log in onto Your computational server and make a directory for calculation of Your compound of interest.
+Then log in onto Your computational server and make a directory for calculation of Your compound of interest.
+### 3. Select the way of preparation
-4. Then continue with **either** 4. or 5.
+Then continue with **either** 4. or 5.
+If You have no idea, [choose 5](#5-high-level-way).
+### 4. Low-level way
-5. If You only want to prepare a single file AND You are comfortable with using bash scripts:
+If You only want to prepare a single file AND You are comfortable with using bash scripts:
    * copy the output of `prep2cry.sh` (as shown before) or `gui2cry.sh` (use and results are the same, except that the results won't have the lattice constants) _and add the parts in bold_:

      <pre>pre2crys -g 225 -l 5.463209 -n 2 -w "20 0 0 0#9 0.25 0.25 0.25#" <b>-s c -a f -f 0 -px -g XXLGRID -d PBE0 -b pob_tzvp_2012 CaF2_tzvp2018_PBE0_opt.d12</b></pre>